-In this relatively short book, Fukuoka describes how he came into natural farming and how his simple principles of working the land reflect his philosophy of casting aside human will and ego.
-By cooperating with the natural patterns of nature, he has found a way to produce an abundance of rice, winter grains, citrus, and wild vegetables on land that becomes more fertile with each year.
+Fukuoka describes how he came into natural farming and how his simple principles of working the land reflect his philosophy of casting aside human will and ego.
+By observing and cooperating with the natural patterns of nature, he has found a way to produce an abundance of rice, winter grains, citrus, and wild vegetables on land that becomes more fertile with each year.

 His journey begins at the age of 25, when the simple thought occurs to him that humans know nothing at all.
 As he follows this concept to its logical conclusion (maybe he doesn’t even exist at all!), he abandons a way of life centered on human knowledge, choosing instead to fully embrace the incomprehensibility of nature.
 The four principles of his farming are simple: 1) no plowing 2) no chemical fertilizers or prepared compost 3) no weeding by tillage or herbicide and 4) no dependence on chemicals.
-His methods are based on decades of observations of complex, naturally occurring systems, which he aims to do as little as possible to tamper with.
+His methods are based on decades of observations of complex, naturally occurring systems.
+In short, he aims to do as little as possible to interfere with these systems.

 “The human being was a happy creature, but he created a hard world and now struggles trying to break out of it.”